Azure/bicep-extensibility/docs/vnext/contract.md

 ### Request Throttling

 The Extensibility Host does not implement throttling for incoming request from the deployments RP, and it's up to extensibility providers to apply their own throttling limits.
-However, since the extensible resources are deployed through ARM, the [general ARM request throttling limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling) still apply.
+However, since the extensible resources are deployed through ARM, the [general ARM request throttling limits](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/request-limits-and-throttling) still apply to deployments that contain extensible resources.

 ### Maximum Request Body Size